oac-tree/sup-mvvm/docs/mvvm/model/compounditem.md

 ## 5. Remark on conventional class API

-The `CompoundItem` allows conveniently registering class properties.
+As we have seen above, the `CompoundItem` allows conveniently registering class properties.
 These properties are based on the same `SessionItem` machinery and are the subject to all benefits that the `SessionItem` hierarchy offer: